Home

 As the climate emergency worsens, in 2023-24 we are changing course.
 We want to better the farm’s greenhouse gas balance sheet * and, more important, to enhance the ecosystem services** its 61 acres offer to the larger community.
 These objectives overlap.
 We also are phasing out out buying fodder grown where neonicotinoids or glyphosate are routinely used or can’t be ruled out.

 These resolutions don’t mean we plan to be “full organic” in five years.
-We’ve set no timetable, for example to get reduce use of chemical dewormers, desirable as that would be for soil and animal health.
-We aim to start in 2024.
+We’ve set no timetable, for example, to markedly reduce use of chemical dewormers, desirable as that would be for soil and animal health.
+We started towards that in 2024.
 Here’s why:

 Our thanks to the Giddings family at the Meadowslea stud, who are perpetuating the unique Kikitangeo line with the care and respect due it; to Gordon Levet, who established the line at his family’s Kikitangeo stud in Wellsford; and to Robyn How of the Tararua Breeding Centre.